derickayala25/osticket-prereqs/README.md

 Once the <b>Congratulations!</b> message appears on the osTicket browser tab, right-click on <b>osTicket</b> in the HeidiSQL window.
 Select `Refresh` and you should see all the osTicket files on the right-side panel.
 You can close the <b>HeidiSQL</b> window now.</br><br/>

+<b>Clean up</b></br>
-<b>Clean up -> Go to C:\inetpub\wwwroot\osTicket\include.
+Go to C:\inetpub\wwwroot\osTicket\include.
 Right-click on ost-config.php and select Properties.
 In the General tab, go to the Attributes section and click on the "Read-Only" box.
 Click Apply and then OK.
 You can now close any open file windows.</b></br><br/>

 <b>End users URL is http://localhost/osTicket/ while the Staff URL is http://localhost/osTicket/scp/login.php